jockbert/monkey_test/DOCUMENTATION.md

 ### Create generators and shrinkers from scratch

-For implemementing a generator on your own, you only need to implement the [Gen] trait.
+For implementing a generator on your own, you only need to implement the [Gen] trait.

 ```rust